survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ...
 ```

 Note how the output has changed, though.
 Instead of numbers, you can see hashes.
-But this is expected given the change we made.
+But this is expected given the change you made.

 ## Conclusion